adubey14/adubey14.github.io/content/publication/youngseo-2023/index.md

 ---
 title: Rolling Horizon based Temporal Decomposition for the Offline Pickup and Delivery Problem with Time Windows

-# Authors
-# A YAML list of author names
-# If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
-# write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
 - Youngseo Kim
 - Danushka Edirimanna